kwstanths/vviewer/README.md

 # vviewer
-A 3D model viewer and scene editor written in Qt and Vulkan
+A 3D model viewer and scene editor written in Vulkan and Qt.
+Includes a rendering engine that can be built separately as a standalone library, and a UI editor built with Qt

 ## Features
 * Import 3D models, textures and equirectangular HDRI maps